lizhi9213/user-management/README.md

 $ supervisor --harmony index
 ```

-Reopen a terminal and return to the top directory
+Reopen a new terminal and return to the top directory to run the command

 ```
 $ npm run dev